To be a Captain, on a small commercial boat, you will need 4 certification courses:

 Using a media-rich, clear & logical presentation, safety and relevance are our priority!
 We believe that workers and operators remember the information we teach and test when the material is local and relevant to the experience of students in the class.
 Classes are geared toward media-rich, active, hands on presentation.
 While we use a textbook and students may take notes, we seek to help students retain safety and important information through latest story telling and memory techniques.

-Lessons in SVOP syllabus include: Master’s Responsibility, Collision Regulations and Avoidance, Geography Math and charts, Ropework, Construction and Stability, Aids to Navigation, Electronic Navigation, Search and Rescue, Boat Handling, Weather and Forecasting, and Tides and Currents.
+Lessons in SVOP syllabus include: Captain’s Responsibility, Collision Regulations and Avoidance, Chartwork, Ropework, Construction and Stability, Aids to Navigation, Electronic Navigation, Search and Rescue, Boat Handling, Weather and Forecasting, and Tides and Currents.

 1-day course (8 hours)

-Marine Emergency Duties A3 is a one day class concerned with EMERGENCIES on ships such as fire fighting, distress signals, man overboard, abandon ship and cold water shock/hypothermia.
+Small Domestic Vessel Basic Safety (formerly Marine Emergency Duties MED-A3) is a one day class concerned with EMERGENCIES on ships such as fire fighting, distress signals, man overboard, abandon ship and cold water shock/hypothermia.

-Marine Emergency Duties A3 is a one day MED course required for crew on small vessels 5 ton or less (passenger and work boat) or 15 ton for commercial fishing, operating no more than 25 nautical Miles offshore.
-If you need the SVOP you will also need a MED certification (MEDA3 – minimum).
+Small Domestic Vessel Basic Safety (SDVBS) is a one day MED course required for crew on small vessels 5 ton or less (passenger and work boat) or 15 ton for commercial fishing, operating no more than 25 nautical Miles offshore.
+If you need the SVOP you will also need a MED certification (SDVBS/ MEDA3 – minimum).

 This course is all about safety and we use the latest memory enhancement and training techniques to make sure students have the skills to save themselves and passengers in emergency situations.